Blog > Category > Posted: 2022-Jul-23, Updated: 2022-Jul-28

 Shades of a colour

-To make things even more complicated lighter shades of primary, secondary and tertiary colours all have their own set of corresponding cultural and personal characteristics.
+• Lighter shades of primary, secondary, and tertiary colours for entrance doors each have their own set of corresponding cultural and personal characteristics, adding complexity to door colour choices and interpretations.

 How does colour work with doors?